vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### AKOSettings.vpcMode

-Use this flag to enable AKO to operate in VPC mode.
-In VPC mode, data networks will be configured automatically unlike the non-VPC mode where the data networks and their respective IPAM are user-configured.
+Use this flag to enable AKO to operate in NSX VPC based environments.
+In VPC mode, VIP networks will be configured automatically unlike the non-VPC mode where the VIP networks and their respective IPAM are user-configured.

 This feature is currently supported only in NSX-T cloud.
 It is disabled by default.
-Set the flag to `true` to enable the flag.
+Set the flag to `true` to enable the feature.

 ### NetworkSettings.nodeNetworkList